 They received their BFA in Ceramics and Gender Studies at the Maryland Institute College of Art.

-Connor's work was recently included in the LIES exhibition at the District Clay Gallery.
+Connor's work was included in the LIES exhibition at the District Clay Gallery.
 Connor is in their second year as a Resident Artist at District Clay.